Gouravjaat07/Chat_Management_System/README.md

 # Express_With_Mongoose
 🗨️ Chat Management System (RESTful API + CRUD)

-📌 Project Description
+📌 Overview

-This project is a Chat Management System that demonstrates the use of RESTful APIs and CRUD operations.
+  A Chat Management System using RESTful APIs and CRUD Operations.

-It allows users to:
+- Implements CRUD operations:

-Create chat messages
+  *✨ Create new chat messages

-View all chats
+  *👀 Read all or specific chats

-Edit existing chats
+  *✏️ Update existing chat messages

-Delete chats
+  *🗑️ Delete chats

-The API is designed to be simple, scalable, and easy to integrate with frontend or mobile apps.
+Designed to be scalable, reusable, and easy to integrate

 🚀 Features

-Create Chat → Add a new message
+- 🆕 Add new chats

-Read Chats → Fetch all or single chats
+- 📄 Retrieve all chats or a single chat

-Update Chat → Edit an existing message
+- 📝 Update/edit chat messages

-Delete Chat → Remove unwanted chats
+- ❌ Delete chats

-Built on REST architecture

-Uses MongoDB for data storage
+- 🌐 RESTful API with proper HTTP methods

+- 💾 Database support (MongoDB)

 🛠️ Tech Stack

-Backend: Node.js, Express.js
+  *⚙️ Backend: Node.js, Express.js

-Database: MongoDB (Mongoose)
+  *🗃️ Database: MongoDB (Mongoose)

+  *🧪 Testing Tools: Hoppscotch

+  *🏗️ Architecture: REST API

-API Testing: Hoppscotch
+📂 API Endpoints

+ - POST /chats → ➕ Create a new chat

+ - GET /chats → 📄 Fetch all chats

+ - GET /chats/:id → 🔍 Get chat by ID

+ - PUT /chats/:id → ✏️ Update chat by ID

+ - DELETE /chats/:id → 🗑️ Delete chat by ID

 🤝 Contribution

-Feel free to fork this repo, create a new branch, and submit pull requests.
+- Feel free to fork this repo, create a new branch, and submit pull requests.

 📜 License

-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.